joowani/dtags/README.md

 Do you have too many git repositories or vagrant machines to manage?
 Do your daily tasks require you to switch between the same directories over and over?
-Are you lazy programmer who's always looking for shortcuts?
+Are you a lazy programmer who's always looking for shortcuts?
 If you answered *yes* to any of these questions, then dtags may be for you!

 #### Installation